EasternUniversity/java-code-quality/README.md

 ## Linting

-Linting of Java files is done through [checkstyle](https://checkstyle.org/).
+Linting of Java files is done through [Checkstyle](https://checkstyle.org/).
 From their website:

 > Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
 It automates the process of checking Java code to spare humans of this boring (but important) task.
 This makes it ideal for projects that want to enforce a coding standard.

 Checkstyle [supports](https://checkstyle.org/google_style.html) Google's style guide through the use of a custom [configuration file](https://github.com/checkstyle/checkstyle/blob/master/src/main/resources/google_checks.xml).

-Similar to Google's formatter, checkstyle is packaged in a `jar` file that can be manually executed on student's code.
-Again, to avoid having students memorize a series of flags to run checkstyle, it is packaged in the custom `lint` command added to numbers.
+Similar to Google's formatter, Checkstyle is packaged in a `jar` file that can be manually executed on student's code.
+Again, to avoid having students memorize a series of flags to run Checkstyle, it is packaged in the custom `lint` command added to numbers.
 Students can thus lint their code with the following command:

 ```
 lint [file]